prawn-cake/RocketWS/README.md

 *NOTE:* For some reasons docket can't run `nohup`, `disown`, `&` shell instructions from command line or within Makefile commands

-Container will be started and then you can connect to `tcp:58000` for WebSockets and to `tcp:59999` for MessagesSource
+Container will be started and then you can connect to `tcp:58000` for WebSockets and to `tcp:59999` for backend transport

 #### Brief docker howto